 Pasi had the last 3 weeks of paternity leave left and we wondered if it would be awesome to live van life that time in Finnish Lapland !!! 😍🤩🚐 We have a Weinsberg Carabus 600 MQ -motorhome (so-called Scandic model).
-The holiday started already on Thursday, but I had to get ready a thermal cover for Oskari’s stroller at first and therefore the departure was delayed until Sunday 17.1.2021.
+The holiday started already on Thursday, but I had to get ready a thermal cover for our son’s stroller at first and therefore the departure was delayed until Sunday 17.1.2021.
 Almost the whole Sat-Sun night went by sewing, but the end result was just ok and it was really functional in the 3 week adventure.🙈😅🤩

 How long are you going to be on the trip?